 Our work proceeds on two scales.
 First, it is characterised by a deep commitment to engagement with specific places and from the ground up.
-Our expertise is especially strong in South Asian, Southeast and East Asian, Pacific, Middle Eastern, African, and Latin American histories.
+We have expertise in South Asian, Southeast and East Asian, Pacific, Middle Eastern, African, and Latin American histories.
 Second, it compares and connects the history of regions and empires into global histories that consider convergence, divergence and enduring historical dynamics, from c.
 1500 to the late twentieth century.
 In work that spans early modern to late modern contexts, we interrogate a range of world-historical processes, from imperial intrusion and resistance, to the making of modern sovereignties, postcolonial nationalisms and globalization.

 In methodological terms, our Faculty members interrogate World History from a range of perspectives.
 Some work within area studies and have strong links to the Latin American Studies Centre, the South Asian Studies Centre and the African Studies Centre.
 Others bring new areas and spaces to light.
 There is a concentration of expertise in histories of oceans, ideas, migrations, religions, gender, sciences, law and culture.
 Specific research projects in the World History group range widely, from South Asian family law and Chinese migration in Southeast Asia to African Christianity and revolutionary socialism in Tanzania.

 This breadth is apparent in the large suite of undergraduate and graduate papers and options offered.
 First and second year students read ‘Empires and World History, c.1500-1914’ and ‘World History since 1900’.
 Large themes are taught in primary-source based papers: ‘Comparative Histories of Race, Class and Culture: South Africa’ (convened by Ruth Watson); ‘The History of Collecting’ (co-convened by Sujit Sivasundaram), ‘Fighting for Algeria, Fighting for France, 1945-1962’ (convened by Arthur Asseraf).